Web analytics could tell you which of the content on your site is popular based on traffic coming from different sources.

-However, with an emphasis on search engine marketing, I’d like to discuss several different options for you to determine the content demand from your audience so you can create one to drive more qualified traffic to your website.
+However, with an emphasis on search engine marketing, I’d like to discuss several other options for you to determine the content demand from your audience so you can create one to drive more qualified traffic to your website.

-The majority of web analytics applications would be able to tell you what keywords users used to arrive at your site or pages.
+The majority of web analytics applications would tell you what keywords users used to arrive at your site or pages.
 If you segment your traffic from search engines and view top content, you’ll be able to see which of your site content has the most traffic from search.

-The majority of web analytics applications would be able to tell you what keywords users used to arrive at your site or pages.
-Except Google has limited that visibility in Google Analytics so there aren’t much we can do here.
+The majority of web analytics applications would tell you what keywords users used to arrive at your site or pages.
+Except Google has limited that visibility in Google Analytics, so there isn’t much, we can do here.

 My favorite tool to accomplish this is Google Search Console.
-Google Search Console allows capturing the impression, clicks, Avg position of your page, and the search phrase users used on Google.
-This tool is very powerful and every content marketer should use.
+Google Search Console allows capturing the impression, clicks, Avg position of your page, and the search phrase users use on Google.

-I like looking at the content and the search terms to see if there is any gaps so I can further optimize the title and the content to match user's demand.
+I like looking at the content and the search terms to see if there are any gaps so I can further optimize the title and the content to match the user's demand.

 In that case, you could be lucky in a sense that users searching for topic B could end up on your page about topic A. Bounce rates for it could be high, but I would keep an eye on this aspect.

-So what content should you add?
-Obviously, your goals and objectives would be different but something to consider as you decide what to writeYour goal or objective could be:
+What content should you add?
+Of course, your goals and objectives would be different, but something to consider as you decide what to write your plan or purpose could be:

 - Reach your target audience who are interested in XYZ, and drive more traffic to your site

-- Write content that is so engaging that more people will share the content, so you build your Facebook audience for future targeting of ads
+- Write content that is so engaging that more people will share the content, so you build your Facebook audience for future targeting of ads.

 I love Google tools such as Google Search Console, SEM Rush, Moz Tools, BuzzSumo.
-These tools would definitely open your eyes on keywords and content topics that could potentially give you an idea of what you can add to your website.
+These tools would open your eyes to keywords and content topics that could give you an idea of what you can add to your website.